Glossary

 A structured interview is a methodical process where candidates are asked uniform, predetermined questions to standardize the assessment and selection criteria for hiring decisions in the workplace setting.

-• Reduces interview bias and discrimination
+• Reduces unconscious bias and ensures more inclusive hiring decisions

 How Structured Interview Connects Across HR Functions?